stackpress/lib/docs/Structures.md

 An array of arbitrary values.

-#### Getting the Top-Level Entries
+### 1.9.
+Getting the Top-Level Entries

-The following example shows how to get the top-level entries in a nest.
+The following example shows how to get the top-level entries in a nest as key-value pairs.

 ```typescript
 config.entries(); //--> [ ['database', { postgres: { host: 'localhost', port: 5432 } }] ]